th3o6a1d/bucketlist/content/blog/vegetarian.md

 How do I feel?

 Besides a little hungrier?
 Not bad at all.
 But not significantly different.
 Don't think I lost much weight or gained much lean muscle mass.
-Two weeks is probably too short of a time period, but

 Next up...Vegan for 2 weeks.